Geeks in Phoenix

 3. Press Enter to finish creating the folder.

 You will notice that the folder you just created has the Control Panel icon and no name.
-Double-clicking on the folder displays the complete contains of the Control Panel.
+Double left-clicking on the folder displays the complete contents of the Control Panel.

 Inside the Windows 10 Control Panel